technicalclipper/Bug_Busters/README.md

 The AI is instructed to:

 Categorize vulnerabilities like Reentrancy, Access Control, Arithmetic Bugs, Gas Optimization, etc.

 Provide detailed issue description, location, severity, and suggested fix.

 Structure the report in a standardized, markdown format.

 Always include a Security Score (0–100).

 Even if no issues are found, return a full report with 100/100 score.

 📥 Prompt Used
 text
+Copy
+Edit
-CopyEditCarefully analyze the Solidity code for vulnerabilities.
+Carefully analyze the Solidity code for vulnerabilities.
 Follow the exact output format.
 Categorize each vulnerability with severity, location, and fix.
 Always respond with the full report — never summarize in one line.
 Do not add any extra explanation before or after the report.
 If no bugs are found, still return the report with a 100/100 score.
 📤 Output Format
 markdown
+Copy
+Edit
-CopyEdit### Audit Report
+### Audit Report

 **Contract Overview:**
 [Short summary of the contract's functionality in 1–2 lines.]